-To facilitate stem cell mobilisation, the donor is currently undergoing a 4-5 day course of injections of Zarzio, a glycosylated recombinant form of human Granulocyte-Colony Stimulating Factor (G-CSF).
-This is provided by the manufacturer (Sandoz) in vials: "Zarzio Z30" - 300 micrograms of Zarzio per vial - and "Zarzio Z48" - 480 micrograms of Zarzio per vial.
-The daily dose is determined at 10 micrograms per kg donor body weight.
+To facilitate stem cell mobilisation, the donor is currently undergoing a 4-5 day course of injections of filgrastim, a glycosylated recombinant form of human Granulocyte-Colony Stimulating Factor (G-CSF).
+This is provided by the manufacturer in two different vial sizes: 30 - 300 micrograms per vial - and 48 - 480 micrograms per vial.
+The daily dose is calculated based on weight bands, resulting in a dosage that equates to approximately 10 micrograms per kilogram of the donor's body weight.

-The injections are administered by a healthcare professional from a private home healthcare provider.
+The injections are either self-administered or administered by a healthcare professional from a private home healthcare provider.
 The donor will travel to a collection centre for the collection of the stem cells by leukapheresis on day 5 (and possibly 6).